Mele0/COUGHVID/README.md

 Our approach focused on adapting and extending these techniques for URTI detection, which, to date, has received relatively limited attention in machine learning literature.

+## Motivations

+Upper Respiratory Tract Infections (URTIs) are the leading cause of acute illness globally and account for approximately 83% of all respiratory tract infection-related hospital admissions in the UK.
+Despite the majority (82%) of URTIs being viral in origin—where antibiotics are ineffective—antibiotic prescribing remains widespread and often unnecessary.
+Notably, 41% of patients prescribed antibiotics for URTI have no clinical indication for them.

+Bacterial URTIs typically resolve without the need for antibiotics, and overprescribing contributes significantly to the rise of antimicrobial resistance.
+Moreover, there are no machine learning algorithms currently developed or implemented solely for URTI detection, representing a critical gap in digital diagnostic tools.

+The development of an automated URTI detection algorithm could:
+- Prevent inappropriate antibiotic prescriptions
+- Address growing antimicrobial resistance
+- Reduce unnecessary economic burden on healthcare systems
+- Alleviate operational pressure on general practitioners and the NHS

 ## Dataset

 The [COUGHVID dataset](https://zenodo.org/record/4498364) is a large-scale, crowd-sourced audio repository of coughs, collected during the COVID-19 pandemic.
 It contains over 34,000 audio samples, along with rich metadata (e.g., COVID status, demographic data, and expert physician labels for a subset).
 We filtered and processed this dataset to retain only entries with expert physician diagnosis relevant to upper respiratory tract infections.